populationgenomics/cuKING/README.md

 gcloud builds submit --config cloudbuild.yaml .
 ```

 Once the Parquet tables have been created, `cuKING` needs to run on a VM with an NVIDIA A100 GPU.
 Cloud Batch with a Container-Optimized OS instance would be ideal for this, but at the time of writing the supported NVIDIA drivers aren't recent enough.
-We therefore schedule an instance manually and use a startup script to install drivers manually and launch the Docker container.
+We therefore schedule an instance manually and use a startup script to install drivers and launch the Docker container.
 This is wrapped in [`run_cuking.sh`](run_cuking.sh):

 ```sh
 PROJECT=cpg-gnomad-production-27bb \